idleberg/atom-portable-packages/README.md

 ### Create Portable Package

 Run the *Portable Packages: Create* from the [Command Palette](https://atom.io/docs/latest/getting-started-atom-basics#command-palette) and select which installed package you would like to compress.
-Upon creation, the created file will be revealed in your file browser.
+Upon creation, the portable package will be revealed in your file browser.

 ## FAQ